bebrws/jeval/README.md

 # JEval

+# What is this?

+A tool that allows you to use Javascript when mapping over lines from stdin.
+Meant to be used when mapping over results from a shell command.
+This can also handle reduce and filter and probably other functional methods that I have not demoed below:

 #### Example of map - Print out each line with an @ symbol appended
 ```
 echo "hey\nthere\n" | jeval "console.log(this.l + \"@\")"